ClonkAndre/Enhanced-Weapon-Reloading-GTAIV/README.md

 Enhanced Weapon Reloading is a mod for GTA IV that makes the character actually pull out the magazine and stick a new one in the gun.
 Like in GTA V.

+A little showcase video of how it would look like with a pistol: https://www.youtube.com/watch?v=mJDDkXebDCg

 ## How to Contribute
 ⚠ You will need Zolika's ASI scripting base in order to contribute on this mod.